headsnet/sms-bundle/README.md

 Symfony bundle to send and receive SMS messages.

-Currently only the Esendex SMS gateway is supported - https://www.esendex.com/.
+Currently only the EsendexEventDispatcher SMS gateway is supported - https://www.esendex.com/.

 Other gateways may be added in the future.